TY-90: Yitian-L

-The Yitian-L is a short-range air defense system consisting of 4 TY-90 missiles and X-band 3D search radar mast mounted on a 4x4 Dongfeng tactical vehicle chassis.
+The Yitian-L is a short-range air defense system consisting of 4 TY-90 missiles and an X-band 3D search radar mast mounted on a 4x4 Dongfeng tactical vehicle chassis.

 SWS-2

 The SWS-2 is a SHORAD gun/missile system, based on the chassis of VN-1.
 It is armed with a 35 mm revolver cannon and four TY-90 surface-to-air missiles.
 The system was marketed by China in 2016.

+Operational history

+Democratic Republic of the Congo

+Rwandan Defence Force (RDF) and its backed rebel group, the March 23 Movement, used WZ-551-based Type 92 Yitian system in the Democratic Republic of the Congo.
+In 2025, the rebels used WZ-551 air-defence vehicles to shoot down Armed Forces of the Democratic Republic of the Congo (FARDC) aircraft in eastern Democratic Republic of the Congo (DRC).
+During the 2025 Goma offensive, it was reported that Chinese CH-4 and Turkish Bayraktar TB2 drones operated by the FARDC were shot down, contributing to a sharp reduction in government air sorties over North and South Kivu.